His Only Son poster

 The inciting incident occurs at 13 minutes when Against all biological possibility, elderly Sarah gives birth to Isaac, the miraculous fulfillment of God's decades-old promise and the joy of Abraham's life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to God commands Abraham to sacrifice Isaac on Mount Moriah.
+This reveals the protagonist's commitment to God commands Abraham to sacrifice Isaac on Mount Moriah.
 Abraham makes the agonizing choice to obey, beginning a three-day journey that will test everything he believes., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Isaac discovers the truth—he is the sacrifice.
 The false hope that God might provide another way collapses as father and son confront the unbearable reality together., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.